bcobo/SIRENA/doc/SIRENAfunctions.rst

     - Allocate GSL vectors
     - Write the data in the output FITS file (print only half of FFT to prevent aliasing)
-    - *NOISE* HDU only contains positive frequencies (:math:`\Rightarrow` Multiply by 2 the amplitude)
+    - *NOISE* HDU only contains positive frequencies (=> Multiply by 2 the amplitude)
-    - *NOISEALL* HDU contains negative and positive frequencies :math:`\Rightarrow` It is the HDU read to build the optimal filters
+    - *NOISEALL* HDU contains negative and positive frequencies => It is the HDU read to build the optimal filters
     - *WEIGHTMS* HDU